How to Uninstall Apps on Mac

 Sometimes, for the mysterious reasons, your Mac would refuse to delete some files.
 If this happens, reboot your system and try again, after you’ve pressed Command-Option-Esc and made sure the app is not listed as running.
 If it is, force quit and try again.

 There’s also the risk of having some app files slip through the cracks of the manual method, if you’re not thorough enough.
-But then again, if you have any doubts, skip ahead to the automatic solution with CleanMyMac.
+To illustrate, we've deleted the XCode software by dragging it to the Trash.
+It ended up leaving 1.9 GB worth of remaining files.
+It may depend on an app, though.

-Now, let’s gather all strengths and begin the manual hunt for app leftovers!
+Now, let’s gather all strength and begin our manual hunt for app leftovers!
 To make sure you don’t miss anything and you remove software from your Mac correctly, follow these steps:

-So, to fully remove an app and its leftovers from your Mac,
+So, to fully remove an app and its leftovers from your Mac you need to check these locations in the Finder.

-To remove apps from Mac the easy way with CleanMyMac 3 follow these steps:
+To remove apps from Mac the easy way with CleanMyMac X follow these steps:

 - Launch CleanMyMac and go to the Uninstaller tab